“We work with the people who work the land.”

 Virginia Agricultural Cost-Share & Agricultural BMP Tax Credit Programs

 The Virginia Agricultural Cost-Share Program (VACS) supports various practices in conservation planning to treat animal waste, cropland, pastureland, and forested land.
-Though the specific amount varies, the cost-share program’s practices can often be funded by a combination of state and federal funds, reducing the landowner’s expense to less than 30% of the total cost or more.
+Though the specific amount varies, the cost-share program’s practices can often be funded by a combination of state and federal funds, reducing the landowner’s expense to 30% of the total cost or more.
 Eligibility for this program is based on the need for and benefit of implementing conservation practices.
 In Russell County, our main points of concern involve soil erosion, excess nutrients (i.e. manure) in localized portions of live waterways, and poor farm management.

 The goal of our Agricultural Best Management Practice (BMP) Tax Credit Program is to encourage voluntary installation of BMPs that address Virginia’s nonpoint source pollution water quality objectives.
 Our program offers a 25% tax credit (not to exceed $17,500 or the total state income tax obligation) against Virginia income tax on eligible costs associated with out-of-pocket expenses incurred while installing BMPs.
 Certain farm machinery is also eligible for a Virginia State Tax Credit.